async-profiler/async-profiler/README.md

 Only non-native Java methods are supported.
 To profile a native method, use hardware breakpoint event instead, e.g. `-e Java_java_lang_Throwable_fillInStackTrace`

+**Be aware** that if you attach async-profiler at runtime, the first instrumentation of a non-native Java method may cause the [deoptimization](https://github.com/openjdk/jdk/blob/bf2e9ee9d321ed289466b2410f12ad10504d01a2/src/hotspot/share/prims/jvmtiRedefineClasses.cpp#L4092-L4096) of all compiled methods.
+The subsequent instrumentation flushes only the _dependent code_.

+The massive CodeCache flush doesn't occur if attaching async-profiler as an agent.

+Here are some useful native methods that you may want to profile:
+* ```G1CollectedHeap::humongous_obj_allocate``` - trace the _humongous allocation_ of the G1 GC,
+* ```JVM_StartThread``` - trace the new thread creation,
+* ```Java_java_lang_ClassLoader_defineClass1``` - trace class loading.

 ## Building

 Build status: [![Build Status](https://github.com/jvm-profiling-tools/async-profiler/actions/workflows/cpp.yml/badge.svg?branch=master)](https://github.com/jvm-profiling-tools/async-profiler/actions/workflows/cpp.yml)